Ancho Chilies: Complete Guide to Flavor, Uses & Storage

 Ancho chilies are incredibly versatile and can be used in a wide range of recipes.
 Here are some popular ways to use them:

-- Stews and soups: Add a depth of flavor to dishes like pozole, tamales, and chicken soup.
+• Stews and soups: Add depth of flavor to dishes like pozole, tamales, and chicken soup.

-- Cooking with dried chilies: Soak the chilies in hot water until soft, then puree them into a paste for use in marinades or sauces.
+• Cooking with dried chilies: Soak the chilies in hot water until soft, then puree them into a paste for marinades or sauces.

-- Desserts: Some chefs use ancho chilies in desserts like chocolate-based treats for a subtle, smoky twist.
+• Desserts: Some chefs use ancho chilies in chocolate-based desserts for a subtle, smoky twist.

 Buying Guide for Ancho Chilies